Home / Solutions / DeFi & Trading

 !

-Stream borrow, repay, and liquidation events from Aave, Compound, Morpho, and any lending protocol in real time.
-Combine state diffs with event logs to reconstruct health factors without polling RPCs, catch undercollateralized positions before the liquidation bots do.
+Stream borrow, repay, and liquidation events from Aave, Compound, Morpho, and any lending protocol.
+Combine state diffs with event logs to recompute collateralization per block, the inputs a liquidation keeper or risk engine runs on.

 #